- Complete our three-year Zoology BSc, plus a final year of training in master's-level scientific skills.

 You will unlock the secrets of the animal kingdom, learn how animals survive in the wild, and how important they are to our planet’s ecosystems.
-This four year degree integrates a three-year Zoology degree with a final year of training in Masters-level scientific skills.
+This four-year degree integrates a three-year zoology degree with a final year of training in master’s-level scientific skills.

-We offer innovative modules such as ‘Biodiversity’ where you will learn about the key aspects of evolution in animals, ‘Comparative Biology’ where you will gain as strong foundation in the evolutionary history, physiology, and behavior of vertebrates, and ‘Conservation, People and Wildlife: South African Field Course’ where you’ll learn directly from people living and working in conservation and related fields in South Africa, and study its wildlife first-hand.
+We offer innovative modules such as Biodiversity, where you will learn about the key aspects of evolution in animals; Comparative Biology, where you will gain a strong foundation in the evolutionary history, physiology and behaviour of vertebrates; and Conservation, People and Wildlife: South African Field Course, where you’ll learn directly from people living and working in conservation and related fields in South Africa, and study its wildlife first-hand.